-Future improvements will allow for the two systems to use the same definitions and report the same number of items per category.
+Future improvements will allow for the two systems to use the same definitions.
 Regular stocktakes will also allow for reconciliation of the two systems so their reporting can be aligned.

 By reporting from both systems, the importance of aligning them can be highlighted and monitored in future.